AriFordsham/GHCWiki/native-metaprogramming.md

 [ here](https://github.com/shayan-najd/NativeMetaprogramming/blob/master/HsSyn/SyntaxExtensibleAutoSplitted.hs).

-I have also extracted an stand-alone parser for Haskell from GHC, and from that I have extracted an stand-alone implementation of Haskell AST.
+I have also extracted a stand-alone parser for Haskell from GHC, and from that I have extracted a stand-alone implementation of Haskell AST.
 They can both be found [ here](https://github.com/shayan-najd/HsParser).

 #### Next Steps